invictus-integration/testing-framework/docs/logic-apps/control-single-logicapp.md

 }
 ```

-### Temporary enable Logic App
+### Temporary enable/disable Logic App

-The library allows you to temporary enable a Logic App which makes sure that after the test the Logic App is back to its disabled state.
+The library allows you to temporary enable or disable a Logic App which makes sure that after the test the Logic App is back to its disabled state.

+**Enabling**

 ```csharp
 using (var logicApp = ...)